Easy Illustrated Guide: How to Catch a Bus in London

 Once you get to your seat, you can follow your journey on Citymapper or Google Maps so you know how far your stop is.

-On the main level toward the front there are seats for elderly and disabled people.
+On the main level toward the front there are priority seats clearly marked.
 You can sit in these if they are not occupied, but make sure to offer the seat if someone boards who needs it.

 Remember that London is full of tourists all the time.
 We don’t think you’re stupid or annoying – you are just as much a part of this city as we are.
 You can always ask for help!